Center Council

 I feel I have always straddled the line between corporate finance and the healing arts.
 One pays the bills while the other feeds the soul.
 When I went back for my masters in 2015, it was for a MBA with emphasis in Finance.
 However, last year, my courses were around understanding and healing trauma.

 It was during 2020 that I relocated to Eureka, CA and soon found the Center for Spiritual Living.
 I truly believe that I have found a home here.
 Every Sunday, when we speak the words “We are a welcoming Community”, I can attest that we are.
 I believe in the practice of turning my life over to the Holy Spirit to Guide me.
 I believe it is by divine appointment that we are together at this point in time.
 It is my privilege to serve on this Council.
-I look forward to seeing all the wonder things we are co-creating.
+I look forward to seeing all the wonderful things we are co-creating.

 Our Musical Staff